alisaifee/coredis/docs/source/api/clients.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following classes and types are used in the internals of coredis to wire arguments to Python command functions representing Redis commands to the expected RESP syntax and eventually send it to a connection  and back to the client with a pythonic response mapped from the RESP response
+The following classes and types are used in the internals of coredis to wire arguments to Python command functions representing Redis commands to the expected :term:`RESP` syntax and eventually send it to a connection  and back to the client with a pythonic response mapped from the :term:`RESP` response

 .. autoclass:: coredis.commands.CommandRequest
    :show-inheritance: